 Upon finishing of all portions of the escrow, closing can take place.
-All debts and fees are taken and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
-Title to the home is then transferred to you as buyer and correct title insurance is issued as outlined in the escrow instructions.
+All expenses like title insurance, inspections and real estate commissions are paid.
+The house's title gets transferred to you and title insurance begins per the policies of your particular escrow process.

-When closing is finished, you'll submit a payment to the escrow company.
-As your REALTOR, I'll let you know what is an acceptable way of paying.
+When closing is completed, you'll submit a payment to the escrow company.
+You'll know when it's time to submit the form of payment.